SepehrBorji/Payroll-Software/README.md

 [screenshot of staff.txt]

 ## Generating the Pay Cheque - PayCheque class
-The program needs to be able to generate and send out pay cheques, and it is the job of the PayCheque class to generate the pay cheque of every staff member in the form of a .txt file
+The program needs to be able to generate and send out pay cheques, and it is the job of the PayCheque class to generate the pay cheque of every staff member in the form of a .txt file.
+For example, If there is a staff member named Joel, his pay cheque will be contained in Joel.txt.

 ## Running the Program
 Although C#10 and .NET 6 remove the need for an explicitly defined Main() method, I still added one just to keep things clean and organized (at least to me).